AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 >[!TAB Adobe Journey Optimizer Qualifying Audience]

 This high-value and low-frequency audience includes the profiles that you want to reach out to via a journey, to let them know about a new subscription program.
+The audience details are below:

 * Description: Profiles who have spent more than $250 in aggregate in the last 3 months
 * Fields and Conditions Needed in the audience: